12 Characteristics of Successful Economics Students

 2. Mathematical aptitude

-Here's a real obvious one: numeracy is a key skill for an economist.
-Any economist.
-From dealing with large numerical datasets to interpreting visual data like graphs, you'll need to be comfortable handling numbers and working with mathematical principles.
+Here's a real obvious one: numeracy is a key skill for any economist.
+From dealing with large datasets to interpreting visual data like graphs, you'll need to be comfortable handling numbers and working with mathematical principles.
 This is why many economists take preparatory classes in mathematics before beginning work or study in economics.
-Seriously, if you're feeling unsure you should think about exploring this option.
-What's there to lose.

 3. Knowledge of social sciences

 Economics also has a lot of common ground with other social science subjects like psychology, history, and sociology.
-Thus, having a working knowledge of both the factual basis of these subjects and the methods used in them is highly beneficial.
-In recent years, economics and the other social sciences have become ever more interdisciplinary, meaning an understanding of these subjects is not only desirable but increasingly essential if you're to keep up to date.
-Knowing a little about other, related areas will also stand you in good stead in life in general; a bit of history gives you something else to talk about at dinner parties, other than inflation rates.
+Thus, having a working knowledge of these subjects and the methods used in them is highly beneficial.
+In recent years, economics and the other social sciences have become ever more interdisciplinary, meaning an understanding of these subjects is not only desirable but increasingly essential if you're to keep up to date on economic theory.
+Knowing a little about other, related areas will also benefit you in life in general; a bit of history knowledge gives people something else to ask you about at dinner parties, other than inflation rates or the stock market.

 4. Good at understanding complex systems

-The unavoidable fact is: economics is a complex subject which looks at complex systems.
-To excel, you'll need to be able to pull together information from different sources and different fields in order to be able to work with these complex systems.
-This requires time, effort, and a little patience.
-Above all, it entails reading, a lot, in order to get yourself up to speed with the latest developments in these systems, meaning (as a bonus characteristic, previously mentioned above) being able to sift through dense scientific texts is an essential skill.
+The unavoidable fact is that economics is a complicated subject which looks at complex and intertwined systems.
+To excel, you'll need to be able to pull together information from different sources and different fields to inform your theories.
+You’ll need to be comfortable examining data to look for trends and possible causations of a complex problem.
+Learning these skills requires time, effort, and a little patience.
+Above all, it entails reading, a lot, in order to get yourself up to speed with the latest developments, so being able to sift through dense scientific texts is an essential skill.

 Commitment is a vital aspect of being self-driven.
 It's easy to concentrate for a short time on something you find interesting.
 What's more difficult is remaining determined and motivated for sustained periods, when you don't necessarily love everything you are having to do, read, or write about.
 And trust us, this is a situation you are bound to face...
 Pick the right course and this will be kept to a minimum.

-The ability to organise your time and schedule is another incredibly important ability for an budding economist.
-Successful students should plan their weeks and semesters well in advance to ensure they can attend all the classes that they need to, and also have enough time for researching and working on assessments.
-It's equally as important to give yourself time for hobbies, socialising, and general fun.
-Netflix won't watch itself you know!
-And while it's important to stay on top of your classes, coursework and other assignments, taking time for yourself and seeing your friends is a must if you are to maintain a healthy study/play balance.
+And while it's important to stay on top of your classes, coursework and other assignments, taking time for yourself and seeing your friends is a must if you are to maintain a healthy balance.
 With mental health rates deteriorating among students, this is more important than ever: take the time to relax.
 If you struggle with time management, do something as simple as getting yourself a planner that you can jot down all of your commitments in.
 Really, it changes everything!

 7. Admitting you don't understand

 One quality which is often overlooked is the ability to admit when you don't understand something.
-Seriously this is big, especially in a subject like economics.
+Seriously, this is important, especially in a complex subject like economics.
 Although you may feel embarrassed to admit the gaps in your knowledge, it is the only way to learn.
-It's fine to say that you don't know something, or that you don't understand it – this way, the teachers or other students around you can help by explaining the topic more clearly, and you will benefit in the long run.
+This way, the teachers or other students around you can help by explaining the topic more clearly, and you will benefit in the long run.
 Bite the bullet!
 This comes hand in hand with intellectual curiosity.
-If you aren't able to admit you don't know something due to fear or embarrassment, you won't be able to utilise your innate curiosity - and it's curiosity that leads to innovation, creativity and originality.
+If you aren't able to admit you don't know something due to fear or embarrassment, you won't be able to utilize your innate curiosity - and it's curiosity that leads to innovation, creativity and originality.
 So yeah, it is pretty important!

 But there are other ways, too.
-Travelling widely can help you become more creative by exposing you to different environments and cultures.
-Taking short breaks from work in order to do something creative - doodle, for instance, or freewrite, or compose a small poem - can help you train your creativity and will eventually become second nature.
+Travelling widely can help you become more creative in general by exposing you to different environments and cultures.
+Practicing a rewarding hobby- like playing an instrument, writing, or doing something else creative- can show you new ways of thinking.
 And of course, connecting with people who are naturally creative is always a good idea.
 Surrounding yourself with people who have a skill you want to possess can push you to improve.

 9. Solid reading, writing, and analysis skills

-Just as essential is reading things that aren't directly related to your course - newspapers, novels, other non-fiction books, not only for fun (although that's also important), but also to expand your knowledge outside of your chosen discipline.
+Just as essential is reading things that aren't directly related to your course - newspapers, articles about other academic areas, even novels, can expand your knowledge outside of your chosen discipline.
 Of course, it's important to make sure this doesn't interfere with your university work.
-This is related to thinking broadly and seeing the bigger picture - you'll only be able to do that if you read a lot, and vary what you read.
+This is related to thinking laterally and seeing the bigger picture - you'll only be able to do that if you read a lot, and vary what you read.

 10. Communication skills